ryanwang520/api-docs/source/includes/_integrations.md

   else
      # Fetch all Line Items info using drawing_id
      ine_items = request_arcsite_drawing_line_items_api(drawing_id)
-     # Create ZohoCRM Quotes or other record with the line items data
+     # Create Zoho CRM Quotes or other record with the line items data
  ```

-1. Complete Basic Integration and subscribe to the [Proposal Exported in App](#proposal-exported-in-app) Webhook.
+1. Complete Basic Integration and add the [Proposal Exported in App](#prompt-after-exporting-proposal-in-app-for-zoho-crm) Webhook.
 2. ArcSite sends payload data to your webhook URL.
 You should to extract the `yes_no` from the payload and **handle the logic like the sample code** right side.
 3. Extract `Drawing ID` and `zoho_module` and `zoho_record_id` from the payload.
 4. Fetch all Line items info using the `drawing_id` via [Drawing Line Items API](#get-line-items).
-5. Create Quotes with Drawing Line Items Data
+5. Create Quotes record with Drawing Line Items Data
-   - Deal_Name: Use the `zoho_module` and `zoho_record_id` to fetch the Deals record name from ZohoCRM.
+   - Deal_Name: Use the `zoho_module` and `zoho_record_id` to fetch the Deals record name from Zoho CRM.
    - Discount: Use the sum of `discount` and `markup` from the drawing line items data.
-   - Tax: Use line items sum of`tax` as the `Tax` of Quotes.
+   - Tax: Use line items sum of`tax` as the `Tax` of Quotes record.
-   - Quoted_Items: Use the line items data to create the `Quoted_Items` of Quotes
+   - Quoted_Items: Use the line items data to create the `Quoted_Items` of Quotes record
-     - Product_Name: Use the `name` of the line item, you can use the `name` to fetch the product from ZohoCRM.
+     - Product_Name: Use the `name` of the line item, you can use the `name` to fetch the product from Zoho CRM.
      - Quantity: Use the `quantity` of line item
-     - Price_Book_Name: Use the `zoho_product_id` fetched before to get or create PriceBook data from ZohoCRM.
+     - Price_Book_Name: Use the `zoho_product_id` fetched before to get or create PriceBook data from Zoho CRM.

-6. Optionally, modify the Record status or add other custom features.
+6. Optionally, modify the record status or add other custom features.

-### APIs for ZohoCRM
+### APIs for Zoho CRM

 ### Associate Zoho CRM Record with ArcSite Project